 After thinking about this, I’ve started to design my environment in very small ways to make it easier to get started on the things I want to do and harder to get started on the things I don’t want to do.

 The basic idea is that if I want to do something, I try to make it visible to me.
 I put it in a location where I won’t forget about it when it comes time to do it.

 For example, I’ve placed my vitamins on top of the refridgerator.
 That way, when it’s time to eat, I see them sitting right there in front of me and I’m reminded to take my vitamins.

-This idea of making the habits I want to perform more visible and the habits I don’t want to perform less visible is a simple technique that I’ve started to call the “Visibility Method.”
+This idea of making the healthy habits I want to perform more visible and the unhealthy habits I don’t want to perform less visible is a simple technique that I’ve started to call the “Visibility Method.”